bradgwest/paap/write/paper.md

 ### Autoencoder

-As shown in figure \_, the encoder expects $128 \times 128$ RGB image with pixel values scaled between 0 and 1.
+As shown in Figure \_, the encoder expects $128 \times 128$ RGB image with pixel values scaled between 0 and 1.
 The encoder consists of three convolutional layers which have 32, 64, and 128 filters, respectively.
 In all cases the stride length is 2 pixels and the kernel size (local receptive field) is $5 \times 5$ for the first two convolutional